 In many parts of the country (sorry, California), the air is beginning to warm; the flowers are starting the blooming cycle, and the grass is beginning to grow.
 You might have had your first ride on your lawn mower in a few short weeks.
 With spring inevitably on the way, our thoughts also turn to change, a new start, a fresh beginning, and a clean start.

 Spring cleaning is a great way to welcome the season.
-Making a checklist of what to do to get things done inside and outside the house to get ready for the warmer weather and sunshine is a ritual shared by people all over the U.S. A checklist is a handy way to get things done.
+Making a checklist of things to do inside and outside the house to prepare for the warmer weather and sunshine is a ritual many share.
+A checklist is a handy way to get things done.
 There is a feeling of accomplishment when you tape the checklist to the refrigerator and take it down to cross through items one by one as they are accomplished.
-Starting with the basics here is a checklist for you to use.
-There are many community Spring Clean Up days where you can take your small limbs, bagged leaves and grass, used batteries, scrap metal, tires and other miscellaneous debris to various drop off places around your community.
+Starting with the basics, here is a checklist for you to use.
+There are many community Spring Clean-Up days where you can take your small limbs, bagged leaves and grass, used batteries, scrap metal, tires and other miscellaneous debris to various drop-off places.
 Check with your local agencies for dates and times.

-Check your HVAC
+Check your HVAC.

 Outdoors in the Spring

 Heavy snow and wind mean branches and debris from the trees around your home must be picked up.
 There are heavy, duty lawn mowers that can manage a small twig or two; make sure that larger branches get picked up before you mow your lawn.
 Inspect the outside of your home.
 Check to make sure the paint is not chipping.
 Ensure that your outdoor security lighting is working properly and that the circuit has not been damaged.
 Check your driveway, sidewalk and steps.
 Make sure that the concrete has not sunken.
 Bring your patio furniture out of winter storage.